2015 State 4-H Recognition Day

 National 4-H Conference Information

 National 4-H Conference is a week-long trip to our nation's capital.
 Youth stay at the National 4-H Center in Chevy Chase, MD with delegates from across the nation.
 The goal of the event is for youth to share their perspective on the 4-H program with national leaders, including Congressional members.
-(Participation contingent upon available funding in 2013-2014)
+(Number of participants chosen contingent upon available funding in 2015-2016)

 - Conference Support Materials Eval.
 Form (PDF)